gfkpth/bert-apc-trainer/README.md

   - downsampling would massively decrease the dataset size
   - also question: upsampling for subcategories?
     - background: in German 1st plural APCs are much more common than 1st or 2nd singular (and I think also than 2nd plural), again reflecting real data patterns
+  - options:
+    - class weights
+    - use ChatGPT for synthetic data
+  - NOTE: when using token-level classification, apparently the lack of balance is not an issue (in fact rather common for O to be much more common than B or I tags)
+    - consequence: not an issue (at least for transformer-based token-level classification, which is probably the most effective way of doing this)

 - alternative NLP strategies
   - option 1: marking APCs by bracketting in training data, requires pre-identification of potential candidates (e.g. based on automatic pos-tagging)